SeanMcTernan/elevenlabs_astro_template/README.md

 This is a [Astro](https://astro.build/) project set up to be instantly deployed to [Netlify](https://www.netlify.com/)!
 You can take a look at the live version of the site [here](https://elevenlabs-ai-chat.netlify.app).

-This project is a simple example of ElevenLabs Conversational AI product.
+This project is a simple example of [ElevenLabs Conversational AI product](https://elevenlabs.io/docs/conversational-ai/overview).
 It is bootstrapped to automatically deploy to Netlify using Netlify Functions as the server.
 This fascilitates the Server Side Authentication rather than handling the process entirely on the client.
+First, you must [setup](https://elevenlabs.io/docs/conversational-ai/overview) and agent using ElevenLabs.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/SeanMcTernan/elevenlabs_astro_template&utm_source=github)